The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 \subsection{Implementation of boundary conditions}

-The Schr\"odinger and Poisson's equations require different boundary conditions.
 We start with the implementation of boundary conditions for Poisson's equation.
-There are two types of boundary conditions --Dirichlet and Neumann boundary conditions-- for the discretized form of Poisson's equation, Eq. \eqref{eq11}.
+There are two types of boundary conditions for Eq. \eqref{eq11}.
 Dirichlet boundary condition must be implemented on cells that are connected to the top metal gate, where the quantity of electrostatic potential is a known value (see the red color/filled cubic marker in Fig. \ref{fig1}).
 Whereas, the Neumann zero flux boundary condition must be implemented elsewhere (depicted by blue-color/filled circular markers in Fig. \ref{fig1}).
 In what follows, we refer to them as \textit{boundary point}s.
 A few boundary CVs are highlighted with a light pattern on a schematic illustration in Fig. \ref{fig2}(b), where we show a few meshes on the northwest corner of a hypothetical rectangular domain.
-Regardless of the type of PDE, Finite-Volume cells can be divided into two categories: (I) \textit{Regular CV}s, Cells that have all their four faces connected to other cells.
-(II) \textit{Boundary CV}s, Cell that one or two of their faces are connected to the environment (vacuum or metal in our problem).
-For \textit{boundary CV}s, the approximation of derivatives associated with line integrals along boundary interfaces must be modified based on the type of boundary condition, i.e., \textit{a-coefficient} must be appropriately corrected for those CVs which belong to the category of \textit{boundary CV}s.
+Regardless of the type of PDE, Finite-Volume cells can be divided into two categories: (I) \textit{regular CV}s, Cells that have all their four faces connected to other cells.
+(II) \textit{boundary CV}s, Cell that one or two of their faces are connected to the environment (vacuum or metal in our problem).
+For boundary CVs, the approximation of derivatives associated with line integrals along boundary interfaces must be modified based on the type of boundary condition, i.e., a-coefficient must be appropriately corrected for those CVs which belong to the category of boundary CVs.

 The implementation of the Dirichlet boundary condition for the north-most cell whose northern face is attached to the metal is as follows.
 The first-order derivative operator (electric displacement) associated with the line integral along the north face is approximated differently via